Dayun123/movies-rest-api/dev-blog.md

 #### Trim The Fat

 I created the app with `express-generator`, and as such there was some unneccessary stuff included in the app that I went ahead and removed, just so I wouldn't have to have the extra clutter.

+#### GET /movies

+Setup the route-handler for the `GET /movies` route, which requires a valid api key in order to access the Movies collection in the DB.
+Tested the route with valid and invalid api keys in Postman.
+Nothing too difficult about this route, and the `GET /users` route will be almost the same, except will be restricted to the root users api key only.